trezor/trezor-firmware/docs/core/misc/layout-lifecycle.md

 There are three available waiting behaviors:

 * `IMMEDIATE` (default) returns the contents of the layout that is currently **RUNNING**, or empty response if no layout is running.
+Rust layout lifecycle state is not taken into account.
-* `NEXT_LAYOUT` waits for the layout to change before returning.
-If no layout is running, waits until one is started and returns its contents.
-If a layout is running, waits until it shuts down and a new one appears.
+* `NEXT_LAYOUT` waits for the layout to change before returning -- that is, waits until the next time a **RUNNING** layout transitions into an `Attached` state:
+  - If no layout is running, waits until one is started.
+  - If a layout is running but not attached, waits until it is attached.
+  - If a layout is running and attached, waits until the layout stops or becomes attached again.
-* `CURRENT_LAYOUT` waits until a layout is running and returns its contents.
-If no layout is running, the behavior is the same as `NEXT_LAYOUT`.
-If a layout is running, the behavior is the same as `IMMEDIATE`.
+* `CURRENT_LAYOUT` waits until a layout is running and attached, and returns its contents.
+If no layout is running or it is not attached, the behavior is the same as `NEXT_LAYOUT`.
+If a layout is running and attached, the behavior is the same as `IMMEDIATE`.

 When received after a `ButtonRequest` has been sent, the modes guarantee the following: